BradleyCulley/bradleyculley.github.io/_posts/2024-01-5-the-demon-haunted-world.md

 </p>

 <p>
-    He was diagnosed with bone marrow cancer (myelodysplasia) in 1994, and he passed away in December 1996.
-    The book was published in 1995.
+    Sagan was diagnosed with bone marrow cancer (myelodysplasia) in 1994, and passed away in December 1996.² The book was published in 1995.
     And so he was working on the book at least in part during a time in which he knew he had cancer.
 </p>